How to Set Up SSL on IIS 7

 This article contains the following sections:

 Whether you are running your web site on your own server, or in the cloud, using SSL to secure your site is probably extremely important to you, as many websites are turning to it to protect user's privacy.
 If you need to configure SSL on your server, it's important to realize that the implementation of SSL changed from IIS 6.0 to IIS 7 and above.
-In IIS 6.0 on Windows Server 2003, all SSL configuration was stored in the IIS metabase, and encryption/decryption occured in User mode (requiring a lot of kernel/user mode transitions).
+In IIS 6.0 on Windows Server 2003, all SSL configuration was stored in the IIS metabase, and encryption/decryption occurred in User mode (requiring a lot of kernel/user mode transitions).
 In IIS 7 and above, HTTP.sys handles SSL encryption/decryption in kernel mode, resulting in up to 20% better performance for secure connections in IIS 7 and above than that experienced in IIS 6.0.

 Using SSL in kernel mode requires storing SSL binding information in two places.
 First, the binding is stored in %windir%\System32\inetsrv\config\applicationHost.config for your site.
 When the site starts, IIS sends the binding to HTTP.sys, and HTTP.sys starts listening for requests on the specified IP:Port (this works for all bindings).
 Second, the SSL configuration associated with the binding is stored in the HTTP.sys configuration.
 Use the netsh command at a command prompt to view SSL binding configuration stored in HTTP.sys as in the following example: